fnand/histogrammar/README.md

     for muon in muons:
         histogram.fill(muon)

 because a filtered histogram is just a selection on binned counting.
-To track means and standard deviations of track quality in each bin instead of counting (a "profile plot" instead of a 1-d histogram), you'd change the above to
+To accumulate means and standard deviations of track quality in each bin instead of counting (a "profile plot" instead of a 1-d histogram), you'd change the `Count` to `Deviate` and leave everything else the same:

     histogram = Select(lambda mu: mu.pt > 10,
                     Bin(100, 0, 10, lambda mu: mu.mass,